Maclication/MacPack/README.md

-# macpack
+# MacPack
-MacPack is an application packager and install for Mac
+MacPack is an application packager and installer for Mac